-The Menu System is divided into easy-to-use menu modules as follows.
-The main components of the menu system are as follows:
+The Menu System is divided into easy-to-use menu modules as follows:

 - Start-Up Options Menu: Press the MENU key during the power on sequence to view the Start-Up Options Menu.
 From the Start-Up Options Menu, you can choose the following Fishfinder Modes: Normal, Simulator, and System Status. - X-Press[TM] Menu: The X-Press[TM] Menu provides a shortcut to the most frequently-used settings, and the options on the X-Press[TM] Menu correspond with the current view. - Main Menu: The Main Menu is a standard set of menu settings which are organized under the following tabbed headings: Alarms, Sonar, Navigation, Chart, Setup, Views, and Accessories.